Occidental College Policy Content:

 For information about how to obtain legal digital content, see Accessing Music and TV online.

 Copyright holders who believe their copyrighted material has been infringed by an account holder must notify Occidental College’s Chief Information Officer (the “Designated Agent”) of the allegedly infringing action or material in writing.
 The notification must include:

-This is to notify copyright holders that Occidental College’s Designated Agent to receive notices and requests concerning claimed infringement, pursuant to the Digital Millennium Copyright Act, is Pamela McQuesten, Chief Information Officer.
+This is to notify copyright holders that Occidental College’s Designated Agent to receive notices and requests concerning claimed infringement, pursuant to the Digital Millennium Copyright Act, is James Uhrich, Chief Information Officer (CIO) / Associate VP for Information Technology Services.
 Any copyright holder wishing to send a notice to Occidental College regarding possible copyright infringement should file that notice in writing at the following address:

 Los Angeles, CA 90041

 The Designated Agent will promptly investigate any complaints properly made pursuant to the DMCA by copyright owners regarding allegedly infringing activity by any student, faculty member or staff member of Occidental College.